ckan/ckan/doc/writing-extensions.rst

 At this point you should be able to write your own plugins and extensions together with their tests.

+.. _localizing extensions:

 Localizing extensions
 =====================

 .. todo:: Explain how to internationalize extensions.

-   Internationalize the iauthfunctions example extension, and use it as an example.
+   Internationalize the example_iauthfunctions example extension, and use it as an example.

+.. _best practices for extensions:

 -------------------------------------
 Best practices for writing extensions